swyxio/swyxdotio/content/writing/technical/documentation-levels.md

 ## Bottom Line Up Front

-I call this the Recipe rule - Recipe Blogs making you scroll through 10 pages of life stories and long walks on the beach before showing the damn recipe.
+I call this the Recipe Rule - Recipe Blogs making you scroll through 10 pages of life stories and long walks on the beach before showing the damn recipe.

 [Here's David Khourshid](https://twitter.com/DavidKPiano/status/1046833198146228225):